Sunday, September 16, 2007

 -After Owerri we drove to the most dangerous part of Nigeria- Port Harcourt.
 My 18th birthday ended up being the hardest day on the trip in terms of seeing living tragedies.
 We visited the NGO Movement for the Survival of the Oguni People to discuss what’s happening in Port Harcourt.
 What’s happening is Shell Oil Company and other European and American Oil companies pay a small fee to the Nigerian government to take millions of barrels of oil from the land without owning it.
 The oil companies bribe the politicians so that there are absolutely no environmental regulations on the process of taking and refining the oil.
 IN my first night in Port Harcourt I saw the horizon still bright long after the sun had gone down.
 What I was seeing were the Shell gas flares.
 Gas Flares are vertical stacks or chimnies found on oil wells or oil rigs, and in refineries, used for burning off unusable waste gas or flammable gas and liquids released by pressure relief valves during unplanned over-pressuring of plant equipment..
 At the NGO they told us how the Oguni people, with a population of less than 1 million, have had their means of subsistence- farming and fishing- pretty much completely destroyed because of the horrible environmental damage that Shell has done.
 In Nigeria most people collect water in huge containers with large holes on stilts that collect rainwater.
 From these plastic tubs are pipes that go down to ground level with faucets.
 Everyone in the community goes to the faucet everyday and gets water for drinking, bathing, dishes and everything else.
 A lot of people have died because the environmental impact and destruction has caused acid rain contaminating the water used for all purposes.
 Because the environment has been so thoroughly trashed, respiratory problems and birth defects are plaguing the people as well.
 What’s most disturbing is how Shell takes advantage of Nigeria and acts in a completely different way than it does in the other countries that it drills oil in simply because the politicians are bribe-able.
 Peaceful attempts were made to call attention to the atrocities Shell is committing, including a non-violent protest with a quarter of a million people, but no responses were issued.
 This has prompted several rebel groups to use violence and kidnappings in order to call global attention to what is happening.
 This has caused the area to be very unstable and dangerous.
 The government fights against the rebels defending the oil companies and just this week killed 70 men fighting for Shell to acknowledge what they are doing to the Nigerian people.
 After talking to the NGO we drove about an hour to see the communities affected.
 What we saw was sickening.
 We saw huge fields of crops swimming in oil because of unfixed pipe leaks, as well as roads covered in oil.
 The worst part was a field full of oil because of a spill completely on fire.
 The smoke/pollution was billowing off like a volcano into a huge tower above the entire community.
 There were several of these fires.
 The smoke was as black and concentrated as the hearts of those who let this happen.
 We were able to walk right next to one of the fires.
 The air quality was so bad I couldn’t even stand it for the five minutes I was exposed to it.
 The hardest thing was that there was a house not even 20 feet away from the fire.
 There was a small toddler girl standing in front of the house.
 I struggle to grasp how humans can subject each other to that for money.
 Every human deserves the same rights.
 I ask every person here not to buy Shell or Mobil Oil ever again.
 The inconvenience it may cause you to drive to another gas station is nothing compared to the possible extinction of the people who live on the land that is being raped by Shell to provide us with the oil we are so addicted to.
 Being among those living the nightmare made me realize and consider how behind every tragedy heard on the news are the people who live it everyday.
 Right now, even though I am comfortably back in the U.S., this is still going on.

+After leaving the fires my faith in humanity wasn’t faring well.
+But once again the love and spirit of the Nigerian people showed itself.
+After a somber drive we went to a secondary school to talk with the students about their lives.
+We were welcomed with a large reception including 100 or so students coming just to be with us even though they had already started summer holiday.
+At the reception there were welcome songs and dances performed by the students.
+Then they brought out a birthday cake for me and sang happy birthday.
+I was overwhelmed with the effort made for me by all the students of this school.
+The love and kindness showed to me at that school was the best birthday gift I could have asked for.
+At the end of the day I knew that the heart of life is good.
 The next day we left for Ghana, on the way to the airport I smiled at a little girl standing on the side of the freeway.
 It was not surprising to see her because vendors walk down all the lanes of busy streets selling plantain chips, sods, boiled peanuts, rat poison, fabric and many other random things.
 As soon as I smiled at the little girl, she and her brother glued themselves to my window, put out their hands and asked for money.
 I really didn’t know what to do- I could rationalize either choice.
 I decided to give them the remainder of my naira (the Nigerian currency).
 I only had about 50 cents an when I gave it to them they were so ridiculously happy.
 They went skipping and running towards their parents with their arms, victorious in the ari.
 I thought of the Tolstoy quote, “ I shall not eat my own piece of bread until everyone has a piece of their own.”
 It seemed to sum up what I have to do with my life.
 Our culture has taught us that begging is wrong and unnecessary but seeing the smiles of the hungry children told me that nothing else matters but helping strengthen humanity through all the compassion and love possible.

 Upon leaving Nigeria my overall impression was that it is a work in progress and I have northing but hope for the future.